PramodSisodiya/git-hub-demo/README.md

 # git-hub-demo
-this  is a demo for github
+This  is a demo for github.